s-abdullah/protein_prediction/README.md

 # Tertiary Protein Prediction Problem

 ## Summary
-In project, we used a neueral network to predict tertiary protein structures from primary and secondary protein structures.
+In this project, we used deep learning to predict tertiary protein structures from primary and secondary protein structures.
 We built two networks, one for predicting torsion angles and one for predicting distance matrices.

 The optimizer used is Adamax and the number of epochs is 5 after which the model starts to overfit.
 Further regularization could be used in future experimental setups.